Radiation oncologist: Canada

-United Kingdom & Ireland
+United Kingdom

 In the United Kingdom, clinical oncologists, who practise radiotherapy are also fully qualified to administer chemotherapy.
 After completion of their basic medical degree, all oncologists must train fully in general internal medicine and pass the MRCP exam, normally 3–4 years after qualification.
 Following this, 5 years of Specialist Registrar (SpR) training is required in all non-surgical aspects of oncology in a recognised training program.
 During this time, the trainee must pass the FRCR examination in order to qualify for specialist registration as a clinical oncologist.
 A significant proportion of trainees will extend their time to undertake an academic fellowship, MD, or PhD.
 Almost all consultant clinical oncologists in the UK are Fellows of the Royal College of Radiologists, the governing body of the specialty.
 Whilst most oncologists will treat a selection of common general oncology cases, there is increasing specialisation, with the expectation that consultants will specialise in one or two subsites.